 noddde

 A flash sale where limited stock sells first-come-first-served.
 Multiple buyers purchase the same item concurrently.
-This sample demonstrates optimistic concurrency with retry — the right strategy when command handlers are cheap and retries are fast.
+This sample demonstrates both optimistic concurrency with retry and pessimistic concurrency with advisory locks — showing when to choose each strategy.

 Full source: samples/sample-flash-sale — clone and run locally with npm start.